 Elmer’s Glue and fingernail clippings are just two of the 71 Surprising Things That You Can Compost list at NationSwell.com.

 Just because it’s made of paper doesn’t mean it automatically goes in the compost.
-Some to-go style products have a thin plastic coating which can be bad news for compost bins.
+It’s better to recycle paper than to compost it, so recycle what you can first.
+Color paper and glossy paper may deposit toxic heavy metals into your compost, so always avoid those.
+Also, some to-go style products have a thin plastic coating which can be bad news for compost bins.
 Learn more about microplastics in compost.

 And a few more tips: